includeJS/includeJS/src/notes/pragmatic-vscode-shortcuts.md

 Focus a specific editor window.

-## 7. Navigate to a particular line number.
+## 7. Navigate to a particular line number

 - 📕 `ctrl + g`

-## 8. Sort selected lines.
+## 8. Sort selected lines

 - 🤷‍♀️ `cmd + shift + p`

 (or `F1`) to access the command palette, then run sort lines.

-## 9. Search for both strings and regular expressions, and repeat previous searches.
+## 9. Search for both strings and regular expressions, and repeat previous searches

 - ✅ `cmd +f`